History of Kristin Chenoweth in Timeline

 In December 2018, Kristin Chenoweth performed with and narrated the Tabernacle Choir's yearly Christmas concert series in Salt Lake City, Utah.

-2018: Relationship with Josh Bryant Begins
+2018: Beginning Relationship with Josh Bryant

 September 27, 2019: Release of "For the Girls" Album

-On September 27, 2019, Kristin Chenoweth released the album For the Girls, which features covers of songs by female performers and collaborations with Dolly Parton, Reba McEntire, Jennifer Hudson and Ariana Grande.
-Also in 2019, she presented a concert series titled Kristin Chenoweth: For the Girls at the Nederlander Theatre from November 8 to 17.
+On September 27, 2019, Kristin Chenoweth released the album "For the Girls", featuring covers of songs by female performers and collaborations with Dolly Parton, Reba McEntire, Jennifer Hudson, and Ariana Grande.

-October 2021: Release of "Happiness Is Christmas" Album
+October 2021: Release of 'Happiness Is Christmas' Album

-In October 2021, Kristin Chenoweth released a second holiday album, Happiness Is Christmas.
+In October 2021, Kristin Chenoweth released her second holiday album, titled "Happiness Is Christmas".

-December 13, 2021: Christmas at the Met Performance
+December 13, 2021: "Christmas at the Met" Performance

-On December 13, 2021, Kristin Chenoweth returned to the Metropolitan Opera House with a new program, Christmas at the Met, to promote the album "Happiness Is Christmas".
+On December 13, 2021, Kristin Chenoweth returned to the Metropolitan Opera House with a new program, "Christmas at the Met", to promote her album.

 2021: Engagement to Josh Bryant